 Gene therapy and the CRISPR revolution

-Gene therapy, still a relatively new science, has the potential to cure some of the most endemic diseases of the current generation.
+Gene therapy, still a relatively new science, has been able to cure some of the most endemic diseases of the modern age.
 In 2007-2008, Timothy Ray Brown was cured of HIV through stem cell transplantation.
 In 2011, three years after his therapy had finished, no traces of HIV were found in his blood.
 Other experimental treatments have managed to ‘cure’ cancer in some patients, such as Layla Richards, who was terminally ill with leukaemia prior to treatment.
 Two patients were also treated for melanoma in 2006 using ‘killer T cells’ which were genetically made to attack the cancer cells in their bodies.

 Fast forward to the 2010s and genetic engineering has been undergoing a veritable revolution.
 Around a decade ago, scientists discovered a new technique in genetic engineering that focused on using the genes of bacteria to edit the genes of other organisms.
 Some scientists have suggested CRISPR, as the project became known, is four times as efficient and far easier to use than other genetic engineering practices, and can cut down the process of genetic engineering from months to days.
 Perhaps most important, the practice is far cheaper than traditional ways of modifying organisms.

 So what can CRISPR do?
 Well, it has already been used to improve hearing in mice, meaning it may be possible to use it to do this in humans at some point.
 Sickle-cell anaemia has also been treated in mice by editing their bone marrow cells.
 Scientists believe it may be able to correct cystic fibrosis and cataracts.
-Already crops are being genetically engineered to improve their yields, and in the future CRISPR could create drought-resistant crops, meaning the current climate change disaster which has been raising temperatures and reducing levels of precipitation could be offset.
+It has been used to improve the yields of crops, and in the future CRISPR could create drought-resistant crops, meaning the current climate change disaster which has been raising temperatures and reducing levels of precipitation could be partially offset.
 It could forge extremely powerful antibiotics, and, excitingly and terrifyingly, be used to create ‘gene drives’ which could help control the spread of disease by preventing the passing of a trait from parent to offspring.

 It can also be used for more controversial things, too, such as creating designer babies, which some scientists think is just around the corner.
 CRISPR could be used to easily ‘edit’ out the bad genes in embryos – such as illnesses – and enhance the positives, potentially making people smarter, stronger, and prettier.
 Jamie Metzl predicts that, much like mothers who choose the eggs they want when using in vitro fertilisation to avoid genetic disorders (such as Huntington’s disease), CRISPR could be used to do similar things.
 This could be extended to ‘the genetic component of complex human attributes like height, IQ, and personality style.’
 Metzl argues this could lead to war, as competing societies genetically engineer their populations in order to gain the upper hand against their opponents, making their civilians smarter and stronger, an ominous prospect that harks back to the eugenics horrors of the twentieth century.
 But the controversy of genetic engineering doesn’t end there, and isn’t limited to just CRISPR.

 Still, in 2010 34% of consumers in the United States were very or extremely concerned about GM foods (admittedly a 3% decrease from 2008, but still a high percentage).
-On 37% of the American public said that GM foods were safe to eat in 2015, compared to 88% of scientists at the American Association for the Advancement of Science.
+37% of the American public said that GM foods were safe to eat in 2015, compared to 88% of scientists at the American Association for the Advancement of Science.
 What this shows is that the public, through no fault of their own, are still relatively uneducated on GM food.
-They simply don’t know about the potential risks, or even its uses; indeed, a survey conducted in 2003 suggested that while most people aren’t fundamentally against the idea, they have lots of questions about the process, utility and regulation of the practice – questions which, as of yet, aren’t being answered.
-This is as big a challenge to the genetic engineering industry as is the science itself: informing the population as to the usefulness and safety of the practice, especially with regards to commercial products such as food, is a barrier the field needs to overcome.
+They simply don’t know about the potential risks or lack thereof, or even what GM really means: a survey conducted in 2003 suggested that while most people aren’t fundamentally against the idea, they have lots of questions about the process, utility and regulation of the practice – questions which, as of yet, aren’t being answered.
+This is as big a challenge to the genetic engineering industry as is the science itself; informing the population as to the usefulness and safety of the practice, especially with regards to commercial products such as food, is a barrier the field needs to overcome.

 And the ethical concerns are even starker when it comes to humans.
 Some scientists believe it is too early to use CRISPR to genetically engineer humans.
 This is because ‘scientists have recently learned that the approach to gene editing can inadvertently wipe out and rearrange large swaths of DNA’, according to a 2018 article by Vox.
 Various experiments have shown that CRISPR-edited cells may cause cancer.
 Moreover, the aforementioned gene drive potential means that characteristics which get passed down from parents to offspring – which are usually passed down with a 50% likelihood – could be essentially chosen at will.
 Right now, scientists are considering using these technologies to combat things like malaria, by restricting mosquitos so they could only pass down the genes for maleness (for example), meaning malaria-carrying mosquitos could be wiped out in a few generations.
 Aside from the ecological and environmental concerns of conducting such experiments, this same technology could potentially be used on humans, raising ethical questions to which there may be no clear answers.